Big picture - Why invest in Gold Resource Corporation

-The Company's Nevada Mining Unit consists of three properties with the Isabella Pearl Project being the closest to reaching gold production.
+The Company's Nevada Mining Unit consists of four properties with the Isabella Pearl Project being the closest to reaching gold production.
 The project is in advanced stage engineering and permitting and the Company is working towards production at the earliest possible point in time.
 Gold Resource Corporation's Nevada Mining Unit now controls approximately 27,300 acres of development and exploration lands in south central Nevada's Walker Lane Mineral Belt.

-The Company has distributed consecutive monthly dividends since commercial production totaling over $108 million as of August 2016.
+The Company has distributed consecutive monthly dividends since commercial production totaling over $109 million as of January 2017.
 The Company's dividend target is to return as much back to shareholders as soon as possible, while balancing the needs of the operations and paying taxes.
-The Company has remained profitable for five consecutive years, four of which were during bear markets in the precious metal space.
+The Company has remained profitable for six consecutive years, four of which were during bear markets in the precious metal space.

 Mexico and Nevada U.S.A. are among the leading venues for mineral potential each with an extensive history of mining.
-Gold Resource Corporation is positioning to add to its current production profile from its underground Arista Mine with its Nevada Mining Unit's potential for open pit heap leach operations.
+Gold Resource Corporation is positioning to add to its current production profile from its Mexican operations by rapidly advancing its Nevada Mining Unit's potential for open pit heap leach operations.

-Gold Resource Corporation has consolidated six properties in the state of Oaxaca, Mexico, and has selected these properties based on their potential to meet the Company's objectives of low operating costs and potential for high returns-on-capital.
+Gold Resource Corporation (GRC) has consolidated 100% interest in six properties in the southern state of Oaxaca, Mexico.
+The Company's Oaxaca Mining Unit properties were selected based on their potential to meet the Company's objectives of low operating costs and potential for high returns-on-capital.
 GRC currently controls over 684 square kilometers, including 55 kilometers of a geologically important structural fault corridor running North 70 West.
-GRC has 100% interest in all of its properties.

-The Company's flagship project is the El Aguila Project, where the Arista underground polymetallic deposit is currently in production.
+The Company's flagship operation is the Aguila Project, where the Arista underground polymetallic deposit is currently in production.
 The Arista deposit produces gold and silver, as well as the base metals copper, lead and zinc.
 GRC's second operating mine is the Mirador Mine on the Alta Gracia Project.
-The Company's additional five exploration properties are within trucking distance of the El Aguila Project's processing facilities.
+The Company's additional four exploration properties are all within trucking distance of the Aguila Project's processing facilities.
 GRC's objective is to ultimately have multiple properties feeding ore to the strategically located mill, which aims to potentially reduce the capital required to put any future deposit discoveries into production.

 Development of the Arista mine began in 2009, and initial production from the deposit began in March 2011.
 Ore is trucked approximately 2 kilometers to the Aguila mill where it is processed into three differential concentrates: a copper/gold; a lead/silver; and a zinc.